ErpNetDocs/webclient/introduction/social/meet.md

 ## Concepts

-### Meeting platform
+### Meet platform

 ERP.net has implemented Jitsi As A Service [jaas.8x8.vc](https://jaas.8x8.vc/#/) platform for this feature.
 The meeting is held within a new browser window.
-At ist end, the browser tab remains until closed by hand.
+At its end, the browser tab remains until closed by hand.

 ### Recording lifecycle